LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 * Other Modules are Loop and LoopKit
     * Do not get confused later: LoopKit is both a username and a Module name
     * Refer to the [Module Table](#module-table) when directed

+Look also at the Stable line for the desired customization:

 * Stable: Yes or Changed on date
+* The method for applying that customization differs slightly in the instructions below based on that notation
+* The customizations that are not stable, are summarized in [Not Stable List](../version/code-custom-edits.md#not-stable-list){: target="_blank" }

 ## Outline of What Happens in the Module